bracesoftware/DETUtils-Old/d_docs.md

-# SA:MP-DET Utilities | Information
+# SA:MP DETUtils | Wiki
 ![image](img/detutils.png)

 Hello scripter!
-Welcome to *SA:MP-DET Utilities* "read me" file.
+Welcome to *SA:MP DEntisT's Utilities* (or **detutils** for short) "read me" file.
 So, now, you may ask - what's this?
-Well - in general, *samp-detutils* contain libraries that have in-game visible effects and libraries that contain new scripting features.
+Well - in general, this addition to SA:MP Standard Scripting package contains libraries that have in-game visible effects and libraries that contain new scripting features.
 - Below, you can find information about each library.
 - For better understanding of this, make sure you know Pawn and a_samp - read all the docs [here](https://team.sa-mp.com/wiki-archive.html)...